 I think you will be surprised by how you feel.

 In addition to reaping some of these benefits, we have another compelling reason to consider exercise this year.
-Moderate excise has been shown to decrease stress, improve cardiovascular health and boost our immune system—things that can help us stay strong as the COVID-19 pandemic wages on.
+Moderate excise has been shown to decrease stress, improve cardiovascular health and boost our immune system.

 Here are a few more tips as you begin your experiment: